 This innovative level of customer engagement doesn’t fit in a traditional, generic ad that tells viewers which car to buy or beverage to drink.
 It requires a proactive effort to understand who each customer is and create content tailored to each individual.

-With Personalized Video, the ultimate goal is to make each video highly relevant to a viewer by considering details such as who they are, the stage of life they’re in, what products they’ve purchased or expressed interest in, how long they’ve been a customer and so on.
+With Personalised Video, the ultimate goal is to make each video highly relevant to a viewer by considering details such as who they are, the stage of life they’re in, what products they’ve purchased or expressed interest in, how long they’ve been a customer and so on.

 It’s a great opportunity for upselling and cross-selling.
 Plus, you’ll wow your customers with a one-of-a-kind digital CX.
 No more crossing your fingers that a generic promotional email works.
 No more renewal messages that fail to highlight the value you bring to a particular client.
 Instead, each video is unique to the individual, changing based on data.

-Whether you need one or 1 million videos, our platform makes it possible to generate Personalized Videos that are tailor-made specifically for an individual on a massive scale in real-time and share them by email, MMS, web and more.
+Whether you need one or 1 million videos, our platform makes it possible to generate Personalised Videos that are tailor-made specifically for an individual on a massive scale in real-time and share them by email, MMS, web and more.

-Of course, that level of personalization isn’t possible at every stage in the customer journey — for example, before you know anything about your customer — which is where Dynamic Video Ads can help.
+Of course, that level of personalisation isn’t possible at every stage in the customer journey — for example, before you know anything about your customer — which is where Dynamic Video Ads can help.

 Ideal Video Length for Dynamic Video Ads

 Like regular video ads, Dynamic Video Ads help reach an audience you don’t yet know as well as your customers.
-They’re perfect for campaigns early in the customer journey where personalizing to individual viewers is more difficult.
+They’re perfect for campaigns early in the customer journey where personalising to individual viewers is more difficult.